wuaipinglab/RECDS/readme.md

 ## b) python
-Scripts that will be used in the source code of `RECDS` (`code/Script`)
+Scripts that will be used in `code/sourceCode`

-### 3. tools
+## 3. tools

-Tools that will be used in the source code of `RECDS` (`code/Script`)
+Tools that will be used in `code/sourceCode`

 ## Third-party software installation:
-While the majority of programs in the package `code` are developed in the Aiping Wu lab here in the permission of use is released, there are some programs and databases which were developed by third-party groups.
+While the majority of programs in the package `code/sourceCode` are developed in the Aiping Wu lab here in the permission of use is released, there are some programs and databases which were developed by third-party groups.
 You may experience nstallation problems, please check the third-party websites.

 ### a) SEF
 We calculated ∆∆G denoting a protein stability change upon the single point mutation through the statistical energy function (SEF).
 This software is developed by Xiong Peng, and he modified application program interfaces (APIs) from original program for our use.
 So, the input is very simple, which just need protein structure and mutation information (wild type, position, mutant type).
 We have obtained his approval to open his modified software with our works and its software can be downloaded at https://drive.google.com/open?id=1Hls89AV6r5DNMXyDfC-qv4YhxkW_iaov.
 If you use SEF, please kindly cite as following: